How to use credit markers at a casino?

-The application will request some basic information, most notably bank or investment account numbers (some require a cancelled check).
+The application will request some necessary information, most notably bank or investment account numbers (some require a cancelled check).
 Unlike a credit card application, the amount of credit you’ll be extended is generally no more than you have in the bank, though it’s entirely up to the casino if they wish to extend you more or less.
-In most casinos, your credit line will be established in conjunction with a player’s club account, and you may be required to join the player’s club in order to be considered for credit.
+In most casinos, your credit line will be established in conjunction with a player’s club account, and you may be required to join the player’s club to be considered for credit.

 Once you’ve established a line of credit, you’ll be able to request a marker at the casino.
-You can generally do this at any table or at the cashier’s window, though it’s not necessary (or typical) to go to the window unless you’re taking out cash to play the slots.
+You can generally do this at any table or the cashier’s window, though it’s not necessary (or typical) to go to the window unless you’re taking out cash to play the slots.
 Fundamentally, a marker is an interest-free loan against your bank account.
 If you fail to pay it at the casino, it will be drafted directly out of the account(s) you indicated on the application.

 If you don’t buy back your marker, it will be sent to the cashier’s office.
-The specific time this happens will varyat the end of the shift or with the regular dropbut it will generally be set aside for as long as you remain at the table.
+The specific time this happens will vary—at the end of the shift or with the regular drop—but it will generally be set aside for as long as you remain at the table.
 The cashier’s office will likewise hold your marker for a while (the time varies by casino, also by the amount of money) before depositing it in the bank.

-A few tips on using markers:
+A few blackjack tips on using markers:

 - Whenever possible, buy back your marker with cheques, and do so before exchanging cheques for cash.
 This will make sure that your loan amount isn’t taxed as winnings.

 - It’s possible, though quite a nuisance for the staff, to pay back part of a marker.
 Fundamentally, you pay off one marker with another for a lesser amount, plus the difference in cash or cheques.
-There really is no reason for doing this.
+There is no reason for doing this.

 - Of paramount importance, don’t mess around with markers.
 Don’t try to stiff the casino, and make sure the funds in your accounts remain adequate to pay them off.
 Most casinos subscribe to Central Credit, which is as pervasive and far less forgiving than typical credit bureaus.
 One slip, and you’ll find yourself unable to play, or even book a room, in casinos around the world.